FREQUENTLY ASKED QUESTIONS

 Body Corporate Fees

-Body Corporate fees are approximately $ 50 to $ 65 per week.
+Body Corporate fees are approximately from $ 64 per week.
 They include day to day maintenance, administration, sinking fund (fund for future costs) and building, common areas and public liability insurance.

 Council Rates are approximately $2500 per annum